Cultivation of anise

-It prefers the soils on compacted, loose sandy nature, but must contain a good proportion of organic material.
+It prefers compacted, loose, sandy soils , but they must contain a good proportion of organic material.
 Calcareous soils or limestone-silicon are the favorites.
 Do not plant in clay soils or those that retain too much water.

-The ground should be tilled, raked and fertilized with about 18 t / ha of manure before planting.
-After a couple of weeks after planting we will clear the field, removing excess plants, and conduct the ridging, that is to cover the base of the plant with sand to produce a greater root development.
+The soil should be tilled, raked and fertilized with about 18 t / ha of manure before planting.
+After a couple of weeks after planting we will clear the field, removing the excess of plants, and ridging, that is covering the base of the plant with sand to produce a greater root development.

-It is important to keep the field free of weeds by weeding it when necessary, which usually takes place two or three times a year.
+It is important to keep the field free of weeds by weeding it when necessary, which should usually be taken place two or three times a year.

 Pruning is done when the plant is about 20 cm in height.
 This will eliminate slight excess branches or foliage, which will facilitate the ventilation of the feet and prevent the growth of fungi.

 Fertilization takes place in spring.
 In addition to the fertilization with manure during land preparation, use the following products rich in sulfur.